 Wien

-Wine production in Austria is not only found in the wine-growing areas of "WEINLAND" (to include Niederösterreich, Burgenland and Wien/Vienna) and "STEIRERLAND" (Steiermark), but also in every other federal state.
-These are included in the wine-growing area of "BERGLAND".
+Wine production in Austria is not only found in the wine-growing areas of "Weinland" (to include Niederösterreich, Burgenland and Wien) and "Steirerland" (Steiermark), but also in every other federal state.
+These are included in the wine-growing area of "Bergland".